-Port Forwarding is a technique used to redirect computer signals, also known as Ports, between the local network and the internet.
+Port Forwarding is a technique used to redirect computer signals between the local network and the internet, also known as Ports.

-In simple words, Port Forwarding allows you to connect to an internet-connected device via the internet from anywhere in the world.
+In simple words, Port Forwarding allows you to connect to an internet-connected device from anywhere in the world.
 This technique is often used to connect to gaming servers, CCTV cameras, or any other Internet-connected device from anywhere.

-Port forwarding is also referred to as Port Mapping, a hidden process of intercepting data traffic heading towards the computer’s IP combination and redirecting it to a different IP address.
-This redirection is usually caused by the help of a VPN service or a proxy program.
-Hardware components such as routers, proxies, and firewalls can also be used to redirect traffic.
+Port forwarding is also called Port Mapping, a hidden process of intercepting data traffic heading towards the computer’s IP combination and redirecting it to a different IP address.
+The help of a VPN service or a proxy program usually causes this redirection.
+Hardware components such as routers, proxies, and firewalls can redirect traffic.

 Types of Port Forwarding